fairwaves/um-docs/markdown/Software configuration manual.markdown

  is used to control and monitor the overall GSM network and it is also used to control the traffic load of the BSS.

-More information about specification, protocol stack, security and etc, you can get [**here**](http://www.tutorialspoint.com/gsm/index.htm).
+You can get more information about specification, protocol stack, security, etc. [**here**](http://www.tutorialspoint.com/gsm/index.htm).

 #### 1.2 Fairwaves network architecture